exploit-inters/TheBackToHack/README.md

 And you can do a lot of attacks using them

-It has a lot of options that will help you a lot in your tasks :)
+It has a lot of options that will help you a lot in your Jobs :)

 # How you Install it